alexenglish/VerusExtras/README.md

 ### sweepaddres.sh
 Sweeps all funds from an address to another address, less a transaction fee.
 First argument is the address to sweep, second address is the destination.
 The funds are all sent in a single transaction and generate a single UTXO (not chunked for staking considerations, etc.).
 Any address can be used for the source or destination - a private address, transparent address, or an ID referenced by i-address or name (with @); if using an ID name, make sure to use quotes if it contains any whitespace or non-alphanumeric characters to be safe, especially on the destination.

+### utxodefrag.sh
+Spend all the funds (and all UTXOs) on an address back to the same address in chunks.
+The first argument is the address, which may be an R-address, an i-address, or an ID name (with @).
+The optional second argument is the chunk size, which defaults to 5000

 ## Transaction Data

 ### fetchtx.sh